I followed the instructions in Setting up Ticket Sync from Zendesk to Salesforce, but cases aren't being created or updated in Salesforce.

 - Look for Validation Fail or Required field missing messages, as these prevent the case from creating in Salesforce.

-If there is no log available, this might indicate the following:
+If there is no log available, this might indicate the one of the below:

 The User Trace Flag had the incorrect user in the Trace entity name.